Psych (film series): Psych 2: Lassie Come Home (2020)

 On February 14, 2019, it was announced Psych: The Movie 2 was greenlit and all the main cast would return, set to premiere in 2019.
 On April 18, 2019, it was announced Joel McHale would be joining the film, as well as Jimmi Simpson, reprising his recurring role as Mary Lightly.
 On September 17, 2019, it was announced that the sequel had been renamed Psych 2: Lassie Come Home and would instead be airing on NBCUniversal's new streaming service, Peacock.
-Consequently, the film will only debut after the streaming service is launched.
+Consequently, the film only debuted after the streaming service launched.
 In a November 2019 interview with Larry King, Timothy Omundson revealed that the film would revolve around the characters rallying together in support of Lassie's recovery following a stroke, mirroring Omundson's real-life stroke which led to his reduced presence in Psych: The Movie.

 Psych 3: This Is Gus (2021)

 On May 13, 2021, Peacock announced a third film, Psych 3: This Is Gus, with production set to begin in the summer.
-On October 9, 2021 at New York Comic Con, it was announced the film will premiere on November 18, 2021.
+On October 9, 2021, at New York Comic Con, it was announced the film will premiere on November 18, 2021.
 Along with the returning main cast, Kurt Fuller would reprise his role as Woody Strode and Curt Smith would return as himself.